realityforge/planet_quake/README.md

   * More configurable physics.

 Coming soon!
+  * IN PROGRESS: removing Emscripten and compiling only to wasm with clang.
+Restore tr_shader.c multiworld functions, replace with smarter compiler templates for lazyLoad ri.FS_FOpen calls and client async_callback with precompiler templates.
   * Move more features like the http downloading, file-system journaling, drag and drop, EULA, file extension alternatives from ListFiles that comes from menu system, etc out of JS and in to C system.
   * Option for persistent console Con_ResetHistory()
   * Add touch and mobile controls that look like this (https://jayanam.com/ugui-unity-mobile-touch-control/) but are actually generated from brushes and look in the direction they are being pulled like a 3D model like the head.
 Make all numbers and HUD controls 3D models.
 Since RMLUI will be simple we can focus on advanced HUD  features like resizing on demand.
 Player controls for video and demos https://www.google.com/search?q=simple+html+media+player+controls